Guide, Updated 15 May 2026

 Submit supporting documentation

-For substantial accommodations (BSL interpreter, modified route, extended time on practical), submit a GP letter or specialist report confirming the condition.
+For substantial adjustments (BSL interpreter, extended time on the practical), submit a GP letter or specialist report confirming the condition.
 Standard time extensions usually do not require documentation.

 4. 04